Richard KellySenior Lecturer

-Richard T. Kelly is Lecturer in Creative Writing & Professional Writing.
+Richard T. Kelly is Senior Lecturer in Creative Writing & Professional Writing.
 He is the author of three novels published by Faber and Faber: Crusaders (2008, ‘a magnificent state-of-the-nation epic’ Financial Times); The Possessions of Doctor Forrest (2011, ‘a horror novel of the most enjoyably reckless stripe’ Times Literary Supplement); and The Knives (2016, 'the best novel about modern politics I have read in years' Observer).
 His fourth novel, The Black Eden, is forthcoming from Faber.

 He is also the author of a number of non-fiction books on diverse subjects; a critic and journalist who has edited, introduced and contributed to many published volumes; and a screenwriter (Eclipse, his first screenplay for television, was broadcast by Channel 4 in 2010.)
 He has written for theatre, and presented documentary films for television.
 He has further held senior positions in book publishing, as an editor at Faber and Faber and at the Hutchinson imprint of Penguin Random House, and has worked as a consultant to the literary agency Tibor Jones.